phantomaton-ai/aniheim/PLAN.md

 *   **Interface:**
     *   `parse(artworkMdContent)`: Uses `smarkup` to parse the content.
     *   **Returns:** `Array<ShapeDefinition>` (e.g., `{ id: 'head', type: 'ellipse', attributes: { x: '0', y: '0.15', color: '#0000FFAA', ... } }`).
 Attribute values are kept as strings containing expressions.

+/comment(user:woe) {
+    This might need to live in something like `build/formats/artwork/parse.js` so that we can have `build/artwork/commands/ellipse.js` and `build/artwork/commands/polygon.js` and so on.

+    Also, let's fully-specify `ShapeDefinition`.
+In keeping with our single-word names, I'd call it a `Cutout` instead.

+    From an OOP perspective, it would be great if `parse(artworkMd)` returned an `Artwork` object.
+Then, `artwork.render(location, pose, expression)` could return `Array<Cutout>`.
+(This allows us to move expression evaluation to build-time.)
+}

 ---